 When your muscles are more hydrated, it results in a more bulked-up appearance.
 In addition, when your muscles have more energy, it gives you the ability to work out longer to increase muscle size.
-You can find more fitness information at the Mayo Clinic website.
+You can find more fitness information on the Mayo Clinic website.

-Drug tests are performed primarily in three different ways: a urine test, a blood test and a sweat or saliva test.
+Drug tests are performed primarily in three different ways: a urine test, a blood test, and a sweat or saliva test.

 For a urine test, you simply urinate into a cup.
 A blood test is more invasive in that they use a needle to extract blood.
 Sweat and saliva tests are becoming increasingly prevalent because of the relative ease in collecting a sample.